gonzochic/tu-coding-dojo/contracts/Intro/README.md

 Start the network into a seperate terminal window

+### Windows

+If you are working on a Windows machine follow these steps to be able to deploy a smart contract:

+- search and copy **truffle.cmd** (located: `C:\Users\yourUser\AppData\Roaming\npm\truffle.cmd`) into the root directory of your project
+- rename it to something like "truf.cmd"
+- From now on whenever you deploy a smart contract use the `truf.cmd`

 # 1_HelloWorld.sol

 Lets create our first hello world example by writing the following code